TimZhong/python/README.md

 python
 ======
-This part will record my script during my study of python.\n And I will save some scripts here.
+This part will record my script during my study of python.

+And I will save some scripts here.